Skip to main content

 Time Spent Planning

-Most shops burn 30 to 90 minutes on route planning every day.
-Add that up over a year and you're looking at 130-390 hours gone.
+Most shops burn somewhere between 30 and 90 minutes on route planning every morning.
+Doesn't sound catastrophic, does it?
+Add it up over a year though.
+That's 130 to 390 hours gone.

-At £20 an hour, that's £2,600 to £7,800 annually -- just deciding which order to visit addresses in.
-Meanwhile, nobody's serving customers, nobody's making arrangements, and nothing that actually grows the business is getting done.
+At £20 an hour, you're looking at £2,600 to £7,800 annually — just deciding which order to visit addresses in.
+Meanwhile nobody's serving walk-ins, nobody's at the bench making arrangements, and nothing that actually grows the business is getting any attention.

 Inefficient Routes Mean Higher Fuel Costs

-Even your best planner produces routes that run 15-25% longer than they need to.
-We're humans, not computers.
+Even your best planner — the one who's been doing it for fifteen years and knows every back road — produces routes that are 15-25% longer than they need to be.
+We're human.
 We can't crunch that many variables at once.

-For a shop running two drivers at 50 miles (80km) each per day, the maths looks grim:
+For a shop running two drivers at 50 miles each per day, the maths is pretty grim:

 • Total daily driving: 100 miles (160km)